XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started/host-xyo-node.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Add XYO to an existing project
+# Host your own XYO Node

 Let's discover **XYO Platform in less than 5 minutes**.